Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Entropy stable scheme

 \section{Entropy stable scheme}

-This secton briefly present theory and development of entropy stable schemes and comprehensive details can be found in \cite{Tadmor2003, Tadmor2016}.
-On assuming that system \eqref{conservation_laws} is equipped with entropy pair $\left(\eta(\mathbf{u}), q(\mathbf{u})\right)$ which symmetrizes the system \eqref{conservation_laws}.
+This section briefly present theory and development of entropy stable schemes; and comprehensive details can be found in \cite{Tadmor2003, Tadmor2016}.
+We assume that system \eqref{conservation_laws} is equipped with entropy pair $\left(\eta(\mathbf{u}), q(\mathbf{u})\right)$ which symmetrizes the system \eqref{conservation_laws}.
 Then it can be shown that a physical weak solution of \eqref{conservation_laws} uniquely satisfies following entropy inequality

 where entropy function $\eta \equiv \eta(\mathbf{u}):\mathbb{R}^m\rightarrow \mathbb{R}$ is convex and entropy flux function $q(\mathbf{u}): \mathbb{R}^m\rightarrow \mathbb{R} $ satisfies the following compatibility relation with entropy variable $\mathbf{v}=\eta_\mathbf{u}(\mathbf{u})$